asserts/qualifier/README.md

-# Prometheus Metric Checker
+# Asserts Qualifier

-This script will run some simple Prometheus queries against a configured host for use by Asserts to verify whether metrics structure is compatible with an Asserts installation.
+This tool will is used by Asserts to qualify the compatibility of a Prometheus setup with an Asserts installation

 ## Requirements